shuup/shuup-guide/source/orders.rst

 Order Payments
 ==============

-All payments can be viewed on :ref:`order detail payment`
+All payments can be viewed on :ref:`order detail payment`.

 Create Order Payment
 --------------------